kloptops/harbourmaster/beta.md

 # Things to know

 Currently it wont auto update, for now that is disabled.
 If you decide you'd like to go back you can just delete your PortMaster folder and download the latest version from the PortMaster repo.

+However PortMaster can now update the HarbourMaster backend by going to `Settings -> Upgrade HarbourMaster`

 # Feedback